Mount Pleasant Community High School

-Mount Pleasant Community High School is a public high school (grades 9–12) located in Mount Pleasant, Iowa.
-MPCHS is one of two high schools in the Mount Pleasant Community School District.
+Mount Pleasant Community High School is a public high school located in Iowa.
+The Mount Pleasant Community School District replaced the high school building to the Grand Ave. location from the previous location at Monroe Street around 2000.

-Communities within the district, of which this is the sole comprehensive high school, include Mount Pleasant, Rome, Salem, and Westwood, as well as the census-designated place of Trenton.
+Communities within the district include Mount Pleasant, Rome, Salem, and Westwood, as well as the census-designated place of Trenton.

-Annual enrollments are generally between 575 and 600 students for all four grade levels.
+Annual enrollments are generally between 500 and 700 students.
 The school offers regular and enriched academic education which includes advanced placement classes, special education classes, vocational education, and specialized instruction for at-risk students as well as those with limited English-speaking capabilities.

 Athletics

-The high school is part of the 3A Southeast Conference and participates in 18 varsity athletics, including track and field, cross country, basketball, football, wrestling, volleyball, soccer, tennis, golf, and bowling (added in 2010).
+The high school is part of the 3A Southeast Conference and participates in 18 varsity athletics, including track and field, cross country, basketball, football, wrestling, volleyball, soccer, tennis, golf, and bowling.

 State championships

-MPCHS holds eight state championships, three in boys basketball (1917, 1918, 2012), one in boys outdoor track & field (2000), girls cross country (2002) and three in girls track & field (2004, 2005, 2006).
+MPCHS holds at least eight state championships, three in boys basketball (1917, 1918, 2012), one in boys outdoor track & field (2000), girls cross country (2002) and three in girls track & field (2004, 2005, 2006).
 The football team was also voted state champions (for all classes) in 1963 (before there was a playoff system) as they were undefeated and unscored on.

 Activities

 The school's music program allows students to participate in choir, show choir, concert band, marching band, and jazz band.

-The Mount Pleasant Panther Marching Band, since 1986 has accumulated an impressive streak of consecutive Division I ratings at the annual State Marching Band Festival.
-The band hosts their own marching band invitational, usually held on the third Saturday evening in September.
+Since 1986, the Mount Pleasant Panther Marching Band has accumulated an impressive streak of consecutive Division I ratings at the annual State Marching Band Festival.

-The Mount Pleasant Community High School currently has two jazz bands.
-The Mount Pleasant Jazz 1 has qualified numerous times for the State Jazz Championships over the years.
-Jazz 2 is composed mainly of underclassmen.
+The Mount Pleasant Community High School currently has two jazz bands numbered 1-2.
+Group # 1 has qualified numerous times for the State Jazz Championships over the years.
+However, # 2 is underclassman, therefore still polishing these skills needed for Jazz 1.

-The Mount Pleasant InMotion show choir is an ensemble directed by Makenzie Kauffman-Ho, a 2010 alum of Mount Pleasant.
-The school hosts their own show choir invitational, Music in Motion, annually in early February.
+The Mount Pleasant InMotion show choir is an ensemble directed by Makenzie Kauffman-Ho, a employee of MTPCSD.
+The school hosts their own "Music in Motion"- a show choir invitational held annually in early February.